julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

 - [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
+- [BUG] 9-patch button images have the occasional non-transparent pixels around the edges (shows in build errors) and more importantly has a few pixels of parchment in the 'burnt' out edges that break the smooth button list effect.
+  - Charlie's fixing it.
+- [UI] Add extra story images as Charlie makes them available
+- [UI] Consider allowing landscape view - what affect will this have on image positioning, maps, dialogs and so on?
+- [BUG] Exits are not always clearly readable.
+Should they be in shadowed text or some other effect?
 - [TECHNICAL TASK] Is the APK too big with the map reveals in?
 It's about 30MB debug, how big for release?
 - [TECHNICAL TASK] In prepare.sh stop 'rm'ing the entire res structure and try to remove specific files that shouldn't be there.
 This will stop the map images being copied afresh and causing long, laborious rebuilds.
-- [UI] Consider allowing landscape view - what affect will this have on image positioning, maps, dialogs and so on?
 - [TECHNICAL TASK] - convert to gradle build system from ant
-- [BUG] Exits are not always clearly readable.
-Should they be in shadowed text or some other effect?
-- [BUG] 9-patch button images have the occasional non-transparent pixels around the edges (shows in build errors) and more importantly has a few pixels of parchment in the 'burnt' out edges that break the smooth button list effect.
-  - Charlie's fixing it.
 - [BUG] Occasionally the 9-patch bottom strip is partially drawn over the text at the bottom of the screen.
 Ensure the bottom padding is enough that the text is never drawn at the same position as the 9-patch strip.
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.